Single parent families

 Dr Kate says

 Almost 1 in 5 of all kids nowadays live in single parent families.
 Some will be glad because things were really tough before their parents split up but many will be sad.
 Some may even think that it's their fault that their parents don't live together any more!
 Not true!
-Our topic 'Divorce – when parents want to split' may help if you are in this situation.
+Our topic 'When parents split up' may help if you are in this situation.

 What some kids say

 - "Hearing them fighting in the lounge, trying to block out the noise.
 Scared and afraid of what will happen.
 Nowhere to go all by yourself.
 It's better now but I feel sad that things couldn't be different."

 - "I haven't got divorced or separated parents but I can empathise with people who have.
 My advice would be to talk to someone you trust about it."

 - "Mum and I live alone and we get on really well.
 Sometimes she's like my big sister."